smly/ume/README.md

 Ume
 ===

-My personal framework/toolbox for a data mining task.
+My private framework/toolbox for a data mining task.

 This application's main goal is to provide a framework that is able to increase reproducibility and productivity for a data mining competition on kaggle.com.